hans-arn/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/Report.md

    ![](doc/task4_5.png)

 6. Now, what happened when the cookies are cleared between each requests  and the delay is set to 250ms ?
-We expect just one or two sentence to  summarize your observations of the behavior with/without cookies.
+We

-   with clearing of cookie for every request
+   with clearing of cookie for every request (**TODO**)

    ![](doc/task4_6.png)